If you want to learn How to Grow Papaya tree and all about how to take care of it, here is all the information you need!

 Growing Papaya from Seeds

-Leave the seeds that are settled down for another day.
+- Leave the seeds that are settled down for another day.
 After this time, the seeds that float up again must be removed.
-This way only the viable papaya seeds are left.
-On the last day when changing the water, add fungicides in it.
+This way, only viable papaya seeds will be left.
+On the last day, when changing the water, add fungicides to it.

-After this process, keep the seeds on cotton cloth for 2 to 3 days, keeping up the seeds wet.
-Once the white dot in them can be observed they are ready for sowing.
+- After this process, keep the seeds on a cotton cloth for 2 days, keeping the seeds moist.
+Once the white dot in them can be observed, they are ready for sowing.

 Planting Papaya Tree

-The base of each plant should be 1 cm above ground level, to prevent rot at the stem base.
-After transplanting, a fungicide can be applied to ensure greater protection especially if planting during the rainy season.
+The base of each plant should be 1 cm above ground level to prevent rot at the stem base.
+After transplanting, a fungicide can be applied to ensure greater protection, especially if planted during rainy days.

-How to Grow Papaya Tree in Cold Climate
+How to Grow a Papaya Tree in a Cold Climate?

-Papaya is a tropical fruit tree but if you are thinking to plant it in a temperate climate plant it in a large pot and try to overwinter it in a well-protected area, like a greenhouse.
-Another way is to start the seeds in fall, or in early spring indoors.
-Once the temperature soars up to plant the seedlings outside.
-The tree will grow until the frost comes and get killed but there is a possibility that you’ll get some juicy papayas.
+Papaya is a tropical fruit tree, but if you are thinking of planting it in a temperate climate, plant it in a large pot and try to overwinter it in a well-protected area, like a greenhouse.

 Requirements for Growing Papaya Tree